-Just like my closet before spring cleaning, sometimes the objects in Lectora® e-Learning software’s Title Explorer need a little organization.
-When you group objects, you combine them, so you can work with them as a single unit.
-Not only does this better organize your Title Explorer, but it allows you to apply transitions, actions and properties to several objects at once.
+Just like my closet before spring cleaning, sometimes the objects in your Lectora and Lectora Online Title Explorer need a little organization.
+By grouping objects, you combine them, so you can work with them as a single unit.
+Not only does this better organize your Title Explorer, but it allows you to apply transitions, actions, and properties to several objects at once.

 Group Objects That Already Exist

-Groups can contain all kinds of objects, images, text blocks, audio and actions (we’ll focus on action groups in a later blog post).
+Groups can contain all kinds of objects, images, text blocks, audio, and actions.
 To group a set of objects that are already created, complete the following:

 1. Select the objects within the Title Explorer or the work area.
-Hold down the Ctrl key to select multiple objects.
+Hold down the Ctrl key (Windows) or Command key (Mac) to select multiple objects or use the Shift key (Window and Mac) to complete a list grab (objects in a sequential order).

 2. While the objects are selected, right-click and select Group from the context menu.

 3. Objects are now grouped and can be worked with as a single unit.
-Rename the group for more clarity and adjust group properties as necessary.
+Rename the group to provide more clarity or easily locate it later and adjust group properties as necessary.

 Adding a Group to Your Title